 Have you ever wondered what it would be like to zipline at the Grand Canyon?
 Well, now you can!
 The zip line experience at Grand Canyon West allows guests to soar across side canyons – all while taking in breathtaking views.

-But this zipline is so much more than just a zipline.
 It’s one of the tallest, longest, and fastest around.
-The experience also offers excellent value for the money because you’ll get to go on two ziplines and take a canyon tour too.
+The experience also offers excellent value because you’ll get to go on two rides and take a canyon tour.

 Now, I got to go a few weeks ago, and it was amazing.
-So I thought I’d put together a guide to show you what it’s like and share my best tips.
+So I put together a guide to show you what it’s like and share my best tips.
 Alright, enough with the intro; let’s fly!